Survey on intergenerational in Nursing home: Complete Guide 2026

 Specific benefits according to pathologies

-The segmented analysis by pathology reveals differentiated benefits according to the profiles of the residents.
+Segmented analysis by pathology reveals differentiated benefits according to the profiles of the residents.
 People with mild cognitive disorders show stabilization, or even improvement, of their abilities in 67% of cases.
-For residents suffering from depression, intergenerational activities constitute an effective therapeutic complement, with a positive response rate of 72%.
+For residents suffering from depression, intergenerational activities serve as an effective therapeutic complement, with a positive response rate of 72%.

 📈 Therapeutic Success Indicators

-• Improvement of sleep: +31% of reported sleep quality
+- Improvement of sleep: +31% reported sleep quality

 The success of an intergenerational program relies on methodical organization tailored to the specificities of each establishment.
 Our practical guide, developed from the best identified practices, offers a structured approach in five key steps.

 The preliminary evaluation phase forms the foundation of any successful intergenerational project.
-It involves a thorough analysis of the needs, abilities, and preferences of the residents, as well as an identification of the resources available in the local environment (schools, associations, volunteer families).
+It involves a thorough analysis of the needs, capabilities, and preferences of the residents, as well as identifying available resources in the local environment (schools, associations, volunteer families).

-Prefer time slots from 10 AM to 11:30 AM and from 3 PM to 4:30 PM, periods when seniors' attention and energy are optimal.
-Always plan for a fallback activity adaptable to weather conditions and any potential health issues.
+Favor time slots from 10 AM to 11:30 AM and from 3 PM to 4:30 PM, periods when seniors' attention and energy are optimal.
+Always plan a fallback activity adaptable to weather conditions and any potential health issues.

 Specialized training for staff is a determining factor in the success of intergenerational programs.
 This training should cover the psychological aspects of aging, animation techniques suitable for mixed groups, and the management of difficult situations that may arise during interactions.